 The commenter’s proposed change is:

-The TA field is the address of the STA transmitting the RTS frame or a bandwidth signaling TA.
+The TA field is the address of the STA transmitting the RTS frame or the bandwidth signaling TA that is obtained by setting the Individual/Group bit in that address to one.

-The TA field is set to the address of the STA transmitting the VHT NDP Announcement frame or a
+The TA field is set to the address of the STA transmitting the VHT NDP Announcement frame or the bandwidth signaling TA that is obtained by setting the Individual/Group bit in that address to one .

-bandwidth signaling TA.

 Proposed resolution: Revised